sehee-jeong/NFT_Blind_Bidding/README.md

-# :necktie: NFT Blind Bidding
+# 🖥️: NFT Blind Bidding
 This project was made for the 2022-2 Blockchain Theory course at Hanyang University.<div>

 ## :pushpin: Abstract